What did you think an artist would pick up on from your poem?

 Did either visual artist refract any element of the poem that made you see the poem differently?

-Poet Robin Becker: By choosing red as the dominant color, Page emphasized the “blood” connection between dogs and people.
+Poet Robin Becker: By choosing red as the dominant color, Kara emphasized the “blood” connection between dogs and people.

 What surprised you about this piece, once you saw the artwork and poem together?

 Artist Kara Page: The fact that all the words were separate from the painting.
-How the two pieces will fit together is always the biggest surprise, and this time since they are next to one another it struck me that they both sort of get to speak to their own strengths because of it.
-Not really getting in the way of one another.
+How the two pieces will fit together is always the biggest surprise.
+Seeing them next to each another, it struck me that they both get to speak their own strengths rather than get in each other’s way.

 Does anything surprising rise to the surface when you consider the two pieces of art and your poem together?